| Jakarta’s City Park Lapangan Merdeka (Independence Park)

 meters long and the fourth side of 800 meters long.
 This park is indeed an enormous green open

+space that one could possibly enjoy nowhere else in the city.
 But the first necessity in understanding how cities and their parks influence each other is to throw

 out confusion between real uses and mythical uses of a park.